Everything You Need to Know About Slow Coffee | Complete Guide & Tips

 Method:

-2️⃣ Add hot water (≈ 94°C) and let it steep
+2️⃣ Add hot water (≈ 94°C) and let it rest

 3️⃣ Break the crust on the surface with a spoon and smell the aromas

-5️⃣ Compare aromatic notes and flavor profile
+5️⃣ Compare the aromatic notes and flavor profile

-The Flower Dripper: The Perfection of Filtered Extraction
+The Flower Dripper: The Perfect Filtered Brew

-✅ Precise and homogeneous extraction
+✅ Precise and consistent extraction

-✅ Highlights acidity and aromatic clarity
+✅ Enhances acidity and aromatic clarity

 Recommended recipe for a perfect Flower Dripper:

-- Ratio 60 g/L (30 g for 500 ml of water)
+- Ratio: 60 g/L (30 g per 500 ml of water)

 - Water at 94°C

-- Pre-infusion: 30 sec with 50 ml of water
+- Pre-infusion: 30 seconds with 50 ml of water

-- Total extraction in 2m30 to 3m30
+- Total extraction at 2.3 to 3.3 meters

-Find our detailed recipe sheet here.
+Find our detailed recipe here.

 ✅ Why choose the Chemex?

-✔︎ Low bitterness thanks to the thick Filter
+✔️ Minimal bitterness thanks to Filter

 Recommended recipe for a Chemex:

-- Ratio 1:15 (40 g of coffee for 600 ml of water)
+- Ratio 1:15 (40 g of coffee to 600 ml of water)

-- Pre-infusion: 30 sec with 80 ml of water
+- Pre-infusion: 30 seconds with 80 ml of water

-The AeroPress: A Fast and Versatile Method
+The AeroPress: A Quick and Versatile Method

-Why is the AeroPress popular?
+Why is the AeroPress so popular?

-✅ Rapid extraction in less than 2 min
+✅ Quick extraction in under 2 minutes

-✅ Produces a coffee similar to espresso
+✅ Produces coffee similar to espresso

-✅ Easy to transport and clean
+✅ Easy to carry and clean

 Classic recipe: